dinorozac/CPSC323-03_Project/Pseudo_Scrum_Update.md

       1) Task 5 Work - Creating table code
       2) Task 3 Work - Creating outline of tokens and what characters belong in which

-* Jessica

-      1) Familiarize with work environment
-      2) Choose what want from to-do list here

 * Thomas